Live From EuropeSaturday, July 4

 Ärikeeldu rikkunud firmamatja Lauri Hansberg soovib minna prokuratuuriga kokkuleppele Firmamatja Lauri Hansberg on ärikeelu rikkumise tõttu kohtu all ning 11. juunil toimunud istungil avaldas ta soovi minna prokuratuuriga kokkuleppele ning võtta oma tegevuse ja tegevusetuse eest vastu tingimisi karistus.

-postimees · about 3 hours ago
+postimees · 20 days ago

 Live From Europe